dominicelse/equichain/README.md

 https://www.sagemath.org/

-I have successfully run `equichain' with Sage version 8.9.
+I have successfully run `equichain` with Sage version 8.9.
 Any other versions may or may not work.

 You will have to compile it from source.
 (The binary packages available on